 9. The transition from school to work can be smoothed.

-Unemployment rates for youth just out of high school are usually three to four times higher than the rates for adult workers.
-The National Longitudinal Survey of Youth showed that youth between the ages of 18 and 27, who graduated from high school yet did not enter post-secondary training, held about six different jobs and had four or five spells of unemployment (Veum and Weiss, 1993).
-Public policy could benefit youth and society by forging tighter links between schooling, adolescent employment and adult careers.
-When linkages are made (particularly apprenticeships, magnet schools, internships, co-operative work-education and shadowing experiences), they appear to be quite successful in fostering school-to-work transitions.
+Unemployment rates for youth just out of high school are high, usually three to four times higher than the rates for adult workers.
+For example, the National Longitudinal Survey of Youth showed that youth between the ages of 18 and 27, who graduated from high school yet did not enter post-secondary training, held about six different jobs and had four or five spells of unemployment.
+(Veum & Weiss, 1993).
+Public policy could benefit youth and society by forging tighter links between schooling, adolescent employment, and adult careers.
+When linkages are made-- particularly apprenticeships, magnet schools, internships, cooperative work-education, and shadowing experiences-- they appear to be quite successful in fostering the school-to-work transition.
 The programs are most successful when work and training are complementary, rather than making training and schooling preparatory for work.
-Because work habits and attitudes strongly influence early adult earnings, training programs should emphasize these work behaviours as much as they emphasize job skills.
+Because work habits and attitudes strongly influence early adult earnings, training programs should emphasize these work behaviors as much as they emphasize job skills.

-10. Organizational socialization of new employees promotes satisfaction and performance.
+10. Organizational socialization of new employees promotes satisfaction and performance

 Companies can use realistic job previews and systematic socialization to provide information that reduces uncertainty and anxiety in new employees.
-Providing new employees with a cognitive map of their organization and work context has been shown to increase performance, satisfaction and retention (Saks and Ashforth, 1997).
-With increasingly diverse work forces, it is even more important to impart an overarching set of norms, attitudes and beliefs.
+Providing new employees with an interpretive schema or cognitive map of their organization and work context has been show to increase performance, satisfaction, and retention (Saks & Ashforth, 1997).
+With increasingly diverse workforces, it is even more important to impart an overarching set of norms, attitudes, and beliefs.